Introduction to Spiritual Psychosis

 Role of Mental Health Professionals and Culturally Sensitive Approaches

-Embracing these challenges and integrating culturally aware practices help mental health professionals offer more accurate diagnoses and effective treatments, ultimately supporting the well-being of those experiencing spiritual psychosis.
+Accepting these challenges and merging culturally aware practices within the mental care environment can provide mental health professionals with more precise diagnoses and effective measures, thus contributing to patient wellness even in the case of spiritual psychosis.

 Treatment Options and Managing the Condition